How to Apply Solution Focused Coaching That Boosts Sales

 2. The ‘Future Perfect’

-You can use these questions to help your sales team see how the future will be different when the problem is no longer there.
-For example, you could ask: “What if this problem went away overnight?
+You can use these questions to help your sales team see how the future will differ when the problem is no longer there.
+For example, you could ask: “What if this problem disappeared overnight?
 How would you know?
 What will you be doing?
 What would be the first small signs?

 3. Counters

-These help your sales team start seeing the strengths they already possess, that will help them move towards the solution.
-For example, you could ask: “When does this solution happen already?
-What are examples of the solution happening already, complete or in part?
+These help your sales team start seeing the strengths they already possess, which will help them move toward the solution.
+For example, you could ask: “When has this solution happened already?
+What are examples of solutions happening already, complete or in part?
 Which parts of your ‘future perfect’ happen at the moment?
 What are you already doing that’s helping?
 What’s working for you?”

 4. Affirm